 Figure 6.15: All rollers to dispense DIP 8, 14 or 16 and 20 for comparison.

-The heights of the roller wheels were determined By using the average of the component length obtained in Table 3.1 and rounding it off to the nearest integer.
+The heights of the roller wheels were determined by using the average of the component length obtained in Table 3.1 and rounding it off to the nearest integer.
 Designs were produced to cater for these measurements, as shown in Figure 6.15.
 Detailed drawings of the delivery mechanism that accommodates each version of component package length can be seen in Appendix B.5: Horizontal Roller & Housing Final Version.
 Versions of the roller for DIP IC holders were also designed, providing for different heights for each package length.
 All versions of the DIP roller can be seen in a detailed drawing in Appendix B.6: Horizontal Roller Final Version.

 6.2.8 Untested design: Feed Up